B&B / Guesthouse Near Bristol Airport, Somerset

-Tailored packages available for West Mendip Way hikers include collection and drop off, packed lunch and luggage transfer to next destination.
+Tailored weekday packages available for West Mendip Way hikers include collection and drop off, packed lunch and luggage transfer to next destination.

 Individually designed and decorated bedrooms…

 All offering tea and coffee making facilities, flat screen colour T.V., towels and bathrobe, shaver point and hairdryer, WIFI, iPhone/iPod docking station and radio alarm, double glazing and seasonal individually controlled heating.

 Standard or en-suite, single, double, twin or triple rooms available.
 Private guest lounge with flat screen Smart TV, Playstation, board games, wine glasses, bottle opener and cosy wood burning stove.